LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Monsters
 --------

-Heroes are not alone in the dungeon.
+The life of the heroes is full of dangers.
 Monstrosities, natural and out of this world, roam the dark caves and crawl from damp holes day and night.
 While heroes pay attention to all other party members and take care to move one at a time, monsters don't care about each other